au5ton/ClassChecker/README.md

 - Edit `.env`.
 CHROME_USER_DATA_DIR is important to save Duo authentication.
 - Run `python checker.py --help` to learn how to use the tool
 - Use the tool

+# Disclosure
+Sometimes this script fails because the [class search fails](img/fail.png) for no reason.
+I've found that it happens when there are 2 active Howdy sessions at once, so try not to use Howdy period while running this script.